 Later in the fourth quarter of the year various significant pieces of equipment which have already been ordered and are being constructed are due to be delivered.
-In particular, the dissociation oven to convert AMV to vanadium pentoxide and recover the ammonia, a new filter press that will reduce water content in products and enable washing to achieve higher purity, a larger capacity back-up diesel generator that will reduce down-time, and various leaching and reactor tanks to increase capacity are all due for delivery in October and November.
-After installation and commissioning, this equipment is likely to start to have an impact on production around the end of 2018.
+In particular, the dissociation oven to convert AMV to vanadium pentoxide and recover the ammonia, a new filter press that will reduce water content in products and enable washing to achieve higher purity, a larger capacity back-up diesel generator that will reduce down-time, and various leaching and reactor tanks to increase capacity are all due for delivery in the last quarter of the year.
+After installation and commissioning, this equipment is likely to start to have an impact on production early in the new year, although work on the full expansion plan will continue throughout 2019 and early 2020.